Nationalist government: Republic of China Navy

-The Ministry of the Navy (海軍部) was a military ministry-level agency established by the National Government of the Republic of China on April 12, 1929, which was independent and existed parallel with the Military Affairs Commission at the time of establishment.
-Therefore, unlike the air force, the navy of the Nationalist Government was a fully independent service branch and was not part of the National Revolutionary Army.
+The Ministry of the Navy (海軍部) was a military ministry-level agency established by the Nationalist government on April 12, 1929, which was independent and existed parallel with the Military Affairs Commission at the time of establishment.
+Therefore, unlike the air force, the navy of the Nationalist government was a fully independent service branch and was not part of the National Revolutionary Army.

 The primary mission of the Ministry of the Navy was to rebuild the Republic of China Navy and to promote the development of maritime power.
 By 1937, however, most of the naval forces under its command were nearly annihilated in the early naval battles of the Second Sino-Japanese War by the Imperial Japanese Navy.

-On January 1, 1938, with virtually no warships left under its control, the Ministry was dissolved and merged into the Navy Command Headquarters under the Military Affairs Commission of the Nationalist Government.
+On January 1, 1938, with virtually no warships left under its control, the Ministry was dissolved and merged into the Navy Command Headquarters under the Military Affairs Commission of the Nationalist government.

 National Revolutionary Army

-The National Revolutionary Army (NRA; 國民革命軍 (国民革命军, Guómín Gémìng Jūn, Kuo-min Ke-ming Chün)), pre-1928 sometimes shortened to Revolutionary Army (革命軍) and between 1928 and 1947 as National Army (國軍), was the Military Arm of the Kuomintang (KMT) from 1925 until 1947, commanded by the Military Affairs Commission of the Chinese Nationalist government.
+The National Revolutionary Army (NRA; 國民革命軍 (国民革命军, Guómín Gémìng Jūn, Kuo-min Ke-ming Chün)), pre-1928 sometimes shortened to Revolutionary Army (革命軍) and between 1928 and 1947 as National Army (國軍), was the Military Arm of the Kuomintang (KMT) from 1925 until 1947, commanded by the Military Affairs Commission of the Nationalist government.
 Compared to the Republic of China Navy, the NRA was more distinctly party-owned, with tighter political control by the Kuomintang, whereas the Navy retained more characteristics of a state-operated and professionally autonomous force.